vexim/veximpy/README.md

 Under `app/static/ressources` create a directory for every domain in your database with the Logo as SVG.
 The filename must be `logo.svg`

 Eg: `app/static/ressources/example.com/logo.svg`

+# Reset the siteadmin password

+Call `python3 admin.py --password` to change password for the `siteadmin` user.
+You will be prompted to provide the password or you can provide it after the password option.

 # Automated tests